nnHomoli/SyncMyRide/README.md

 While there could be better implementation by modding both client & server, this one is oriented to be handled by server only

-Because of the above, it can affect performance a bit
+Because of the above, it might affect performance a bit

 ## Features

 - Players now receive vehicle packets when they load a new entity
+- Better workaround for PacketSetRiding not accepting null
 - Ride Height synchronization by using dummies

-- The client now handles riding itself, resulting in no delay between movements
-- Better workaround for PacketSetRiding not accepting null
-- Cast exception fix when player tries to ride, but vehicle wasn't set as predicted
+- /ride command
+- Also supports entities

-- Other small related improvements
+- Other small related improvements & fixes

-<small>Also possibly support for entity as passenger, but untested</small>

 <img src="gallery/comparison.gif" width="480" height="250" alt="comparison gif">